-It supports multi-tablet, online/offline operation, label printing (to a portable Bluetooth printer) and comes with common industry service types, wall types and systems loaded into it to vastly speed up data entry and accuracy.
-Building compliance, billing and productivity reports are all generated by the cloud back-end at the click of a button.
+The passive fire stopping app supports multi-tablet, online/offline operation, label printing (to a portable Bluetooth printer) and comes with common industry service types, wall types and systems loaded into it to vastly speed up data entry and accuracy via auto-complete fields.
+Building compliance, billing and productivity reports are all generated from the cloud back-end at the click of a button.

 The passive fire app can be used to either document new installation work, or to survey & record non-compliance issues then document the remedial work carried out.
 A typical process, with some key screens included, is shown below.